Otomakan/Meteor-React-Blog/README.md

 You can find a version of it working at
 Even if intial loading can be a bit slow, thanks to React and the general architecture of the app, navigation is really fast I think.

+To try out the webhook localy run ./ngrok http 3000 in your project folder then copy the server address and use it to build your webhook in the contentful folder.

+<Image> Component takes 3 props : src which is the contentful url, height and width.
+This will make a query to the Contentful server to return the exact image size you need.